More heavy rains predicted in parts of country today, tomorrow

 “Heavy rainfall may further aggravate existing urban flooding/water logging in Karachi, Hyderabad, Thatta, Mirpurkhas and Badin on Sunday and Monday.
 Heavy downpour may generate flash flooding in Sibi, Kalat, Khuzdar, Lasbella and Dera Ghazi Khan during the period.”

+Deputy Commissioner has declared emergency throughout District and in government schools near River.
+Army troops have reached Chiniot to deal with any emergency.
+Sailing and swimming have been banned on River Chenab.

+On the other side Deputy Commissioner Muhammad Riaz has appealed to the people who live near River to shift to safe location.

-At least six people have died in the city on Saturday in drowning and electrocution incidents two days after the metropolis witnessed a record spell of rain bringing the overall death toll in the past three days to 33.
+Meanwhile, at least six people have died in the city on Saturday in drowning and electrocution incidents two days after the metropolis witnessed a record spell of rain bringing the overall death toll in past three days to 33.

-Meanwhile, at least 14 people were flushed away in flood at Shahgram and Tirat areas of Madainon Friday, out of which bodies of six were recovered by rescue teams and local people after hectic efforts, a private news channel reported on Saturday.
-Search for six other persons was still under progress.
-Meanwhile, ten villages of Sambrial tehsil were inundated after a breach occurred at Nullah Aik near Chohdo Chak-Bhopalwala on Saturday.
-The breach occurred due to high flood level in the Nullah Aik which has also destroyed crops over hundreds of acres of land.
-Rescue-1122 has set up a flood emergency camp at Chohdo Chak with repairing of the breach.

-Pakistan Army’s engineers on Saturday continued dewatering process at the underpasses in Karachi clearing rainwater from at least one of them, private TV reported quoting Inter Services Public Relations (ISPR).
-According to a press release issued by the ISPR the dewatering process was completed at COD underpass at Shahrah-e-Faisal while the process to drain water from KPT underpass was ongoing.
+According to details overall 18 people have died in Karachi after being drowned in nullahs rivers underpasses and homes while 11 people have died after their buildings or walls have caved in due to heavy rainfall and lightning.
+Four people have died after being electrocuted in the city.
+While, bodies of two more persons who drowned in Friday’s flash flood due to heavy rains in Swat were recovered rising the death toll to eight.